 Project manager & content editor

-Project manager and content editor who takes care of agile teams and transforms words into captivating content.
+Takes care of agile teams, manages projects, and transforms words into captivating content.
 Happily in love with Mexico and the art of storytelling.

 Nothing ignites our passion more than visionary ideas with the potential to benefit multiple users.
 While we may not conduct eccentric experiments like Nikola Tesla did with lightning in his laboratory, we share his spirit of visualising complex inventions before bringing them to life.